brainfunc/web-app/docs/gameplay.md

 https://medium.com/@Hash_Rush/how-to-use-metamask-staying-safe-with-dapps-4f2b6c2c298

 # Footnotes
-**[1]** You can buy a neuron from our market place.
-You can buy a generic neuron, but the type of neuron that you get will be based on luck.
+**[1]** You can buy a generic neuron from the marketplace, which can be any of the 13 types based on luck.

-**[2]** The pairing algorithm is based on pairing players of similar strength randomly, to keep the game interesting and knowledge based as opposed to simply capital based.
+**[2]** The pairing algorithm is based on pairing players of similar strength.This is done deliberately to keep the game interesting and knowledge based as opposed to simply capital based.

-**[3]** A battle result is decided on (a) Choice of correct parts (b) Time taken  and (c) Combined part strength of parts involved, in that order.
+**[3]** A battle result is decided on three factors
+- (a) Choice of correct parts
+- (b) Time taken to solve the task
+- (c) Strength of the part combination

+The order of priority is **a->b->c** ('a' being highest and 'c' being lowest priority)

-**[4]** Higher stake battles mean higher absolute strength increase in case of a win, or corresponding decrease in case of a loss.
+**[4]** Higher stake battles are fought for higher win rewards.
+This means that the player who wins will have a higher absolute strength increase in case of a win, and will lose more strenght in case of a loss.

 # Copyright
 - © 2018 The Brainfunc Team.